lphan/ML-Practices/README.md

 ## Example of a analysis workflow:
 	cont.

-## Status of the analysed data packages: On-going updated
+## Status of the data analysis packages: On-going

 > 1_USGS: analyse Pesticide Use in Agriculture.
 Which compounds are used most frequently in the United States?